george-hall-ucl/Portable-CELLxGENE-Docs/installation.md

 Since the software is new, Windows Defender SmartScreen may try to block its execution.
 If this happens, you will see a pop-up saying "Windows protected your PC".
 Click `More info` and then `Run anyway`.
 You should only need to do this once for the installer and once for the program itself.
+You may also need to allow Python to bypass the Windows firewall.

 <details>
 <summary>Click to reveal images showing how to bypass SmartScreen</summary>